Opens the Form Navigator. The Form Navigator displays all forms and subforms of the current document with their respective controls.

 Deletes the selected entry.
 This allows you to delete individual form components as well as whole forms with one mouse click.

-When a form is selected, it opens the Tab Order dialogue, where the indices for focusing the control elements on the Tab key are defined.
+When a form is selected, it opens the Tab Order dialog, where the indices for focusing the control elements on the Tab key are defined.

 Renames the selected object.